|

 Fee: $15.00

-We will begin the class learning guitar nomenclature and how to tune the guitar.
-Learn strumming techniques next, and then basic chord structures and how to change from one chord to another.
-Finally, we will work on playing a favorite song.
+We will begin the class learning the guitar nomenclature and how to tune the guitar.
+Next, we will go through strumming techniques.
+Then we will go through basic chord structures and how to change from one chord to another.
+Finally, we will work on playing our favorite song.

 |